Portrait of the author running and waving at the camera with his right hand. There are trees in the background.

 About

-I am a fourth-year undergraduate at UC Berkeley majoring in Applied Mathematics & Computer Science.
+I am a fourth-year undergraduate at UC Berkeley majoring in Mathematics & Computer Science.
 At Berkeley, I work on the Hydro Project in the Sky Computing Lab.
 I am interested in programming languages, type theory, compilers, and performance optimization.

 Before starting college, I worked at Google (full-time) on search performance, hardware accelerators, and Arm servers.
 More recently, I interned at Jane Street, where I modified the OCaml Flambda backend to apply tail-call optimization more precisely.

 I was a TA at JamCoders, a free summer camp that teaches introductory algorithms and computer science to Jamaican high schoolers.
 At Berkeley, I have been on course staff for CS 170 [Algorithms] in Spring 2022 and CS 61A [Intro to CS] in Spring 2023.
 For Fall 2024, I am a TA for CS 164 [PL ∧ Compilers].
+I will TA for CS 164 again in Spring 2025.

 Research